ISISComputingGroup/ibex_developers_manual/The-IBEX-Script-Generator.md

 ![](https://raw.githubusercontent.com/ISISComputingGroup/ibex_developers_manual/master/images/scriptgen.png)

 The parameter values are stored as strings in the underlying action.
 These strings are passed to the python process for validation, and to insert them into the output script.
+When the value of an underlying cell is updated, the GUI is notified by firing a property change (`actions`).

 To change the type of action represented in the table, the singleton drops the current table and replaces it with a new one constructed using the new action type.